NextGenIntelligence/trust-coin/README.md

 trust-coin is unique because it is not a specific currency but rather a flexible network that allows any individual or entity to issue and manage their own distributed cryptocurrency.
 Many currencies can coexist on a single network and the burden each currency places on peers is flexible as peers decide what role they will play in transmitting and storing transaction messages.
 It is recommended that peers contribute to propagating many different currency transaction messages but may store long term only those messages of currencies of interest.

-##Creating a currency and Issuing tokens
+##Creating a currency and issuing tokens

 Anyone with a public/private cryptographic key pair can become an issuer of currency.